-The Cultural Data Profile changes are estimated to go into effect fall 2019.
+The Cultural Data Profile changes are estimated to go into effect in late fall 2019.

 This blog was originally posted on January 7, 2019, and has been edited to reflect updated information regarding our release date.

 The Cultural Data Profile (CDP) is our flagship service.
 It has become a resource for data collection, analysis, reporting, and research for over 16,000 organizations nationwide.
 Our survey, which collects financial and programmatic data from nonprofit arts, culture, and humanities organizations will be updated in fall 2019 to comply with a new set of financial reporting standards issued by the Financial Accounting Standards Board (FASB).
 We initially estimated that our updates would be available in summer 2019.
 However, due to the complexity of the changes and our team's dedication to ensuring that everything works properly and cohesively, we have extended that date to late this fall.

 FASB is one of the governing bodies that establishes financial accounting and reporting standards for public and private companies and not-for-profit organizations that follow Generally Accepted Accounting Principles (GAAP).
 In short, FASB develops the rules governing audits for nonprofit organizations.

 Initially announced in Aug 2016, the new set of standards on not-for-profit financial reporting was developed in response to concerns regarding the complexities and flaws of the current model that has been in use since 1993.